AlgyJr/ios_guides/Table-View-Guide.md

 <!-- TODO: what about interface builder nib for view controller? -->
 To use prototype cells you must be in the Interface Builder and have already placed a table view in your view controller.
-In order to create a prototype cell you simply drag a `Table View Cell` from the Object Library onto your table view.
+In order to create a prototype cell, you simply drag a `Table View Cell` from the Object Library onto your table view.
 You can now layout and add objects your prototype cell as you would with any other view.